 If you want to have the most flavorful pork, take a few minutes to prepare this incredible dry rub.
-Add this spice rub to your pork before grilling, smoking, cooking in the instant pot, or baking in the oven.
+Add this spice rub to your meat before grilling, smoking, cooking in the instant pot, or baking in the oven.
 You will love the enhanced flavor the rub adds to the meat.

 Over the years, I have really come to love grilling and smoking meats.
 There has been a lot of experimenting and my family and friends are the lucky taste testers.
 Without a doubt, a good rub is imperative to the most flavorful meat.